 The small volcanic island of Milos is another of the many beautiful islands in Greece.
 It’s fairly easy to find a quiet stretch of sand for some blissful sunbathing and relaxation.
 Alternatively, check out the lunar-like landscapes of Sarakiniko Beach.
 It’s a brilliant place to get some unusual and unique photographs.

 The pretty village of Plakka is a terrific place to watch a fabulous sunset and Klima village is awash with vibrant colors.
-Take a boat ride to Sikia Cave, descend into the Catacombs, stroll through the Ancient Theatre, wander around charming Pollonia and see the site where the famous Venus de Milo was discovered.
+Take a boat ride to Sikia Cave, descend into the Catacombs, stroll through the Ancient Theater, wander around charming Pollonia and see the site where the famous Venus de Milo was discovered.

 Crete, Lesbos, Rhodes, Ithaca, Elafonisi, Symi, Delos and Patmos are just a few more beautiful islands in Greece to add to your bucket list.